 Hello, friends, I hope you all are doing great.
-In today’s tutorial, we will discuss the Difference between Thermocouple & Thermistor. thermocouple has detecting element is the voltage which induces in the to a different metallic plate.
-While in the case of thermistors the temperature detecting element is resistance.
-Both these components are devices used to detect the temperature with the different working operations.
+In today’s tutorial, we will discuss the difference between Thermocouples & thermistors. thermocouple has a detecting element is the voltage which induces into a different metallic plate.
+While in the case of thermistors, the temperature-detecting element is resistance.
+Both these components are devices used to detect the temperature with different working operations.
 If the temperature varies the resistance of the material used in the thermistor varies.
-For a change in temperature, voltage produces among the electrodes of different substances in the thermocouples.
+For a temperature change, voltage is produced among the electrodes of different substances in the thermocouples.

-In today’s post, we will have a detailed look at both thermocouple and thermistor with the detailed and find their difference.
-So let’s get started with Difference between Thermocouple & Thermistor.
+In today’s post, we will have a detailed look at both thermocouples and thermistors with the detailed and find their difference.
+So let’s get started with thermocouple vs thermistor.

 Thermocouple

-- There is 2 different electric connection are used in thermocouple to make electrical connection
+- There is 2 different electric connections are used in thermocouples to make electrical connection

-- It work on the feedback effect to finds the voltage after measuring temperature
+- It works on the feedback effect to find the voltage after measuring the temperature

 - They are called temperate sensors